cohesion/cohesion-docs/docs/errors.rst

 Exceptions
 ==========

-You should create your own exceptions for application so that they can be handled appropriately.
+You should create your own exceptions for your application so that they can be handled appropriately.
 Cohesion specifies a ``UserSafeException``.
 You should use an implemenation of a ``UserSafeException`` for any errors that are safe for the user to see.
 This includes things such as invalid input etc. The message of ``UserSafeException``\s are displayed back to the user.

 Error Output
 ============